wildlytech/wildly_listen_test/README.md

 ## 1. FTP Status/Information :

-  Number of folders/ number of files in a given folder.
+   The code will give you the below information.
-	Last file upload for a given folder.
+  * Number of folders/ number of files in a given folder.
-	Download all the file locally and Clearing all the files from that directory in FTP.
+  * Last file upload for a given folder.
-  The code will give you the above information.
+  * Download all the file locally and Clearing all the files from that directory in FTP.

 How to run the code: